 The gig economy

-When finding stable employment becomes hard, many people find that turning to self-employment options can be the solution to having stable income.
+When finding stable employment becomes hard, many think that turning to gig-economy options can be the solution to having stable income.
 However, this type of employment comes at a cost.

 These past five years have seen the rise of two ‘new’ types of economy: the sharing economy and the gig economy, and today I will talk about the second one.

 The gig economy; it’s easy to picture when you think of it this way.
 Kids making extra cash during the holidays cleaning pools, working as waiters at Christmas parties, catering events.
 It used to be the employment for the people that had free time and weren’t looking for an actual job..